madhusudhanrao-ppm/oracle-ai-developer-hub/devrel-writes/oci-genai-jet-ui/datacamp-article.md

 - Run an Oracle JET frontend that interacts with the Java backend.
 - Prepare the app for cloud‑native deployment (Kubernetes/OKE) and extend it with Oracle Database 23ai vectors/RAG.

+Skill progression:
+1) Local Java + JET dev
+2) Vendor‑aware chat/summarization
+3) PDF parsing and guided summaries
+4) KB and vectors (RAG) with Oracle Database 23ai
+5) Production deployment on OKE with observability

 ---

 ## Prerequisites

 - Accounts and permissions:
-  - OCI tenancy with permissions to use Generative AI service
+  - OCI tenancy with permissions to use Generative AI service (compartment/IAM)
-  - An IAM policy similar to: “allow group <your_group> to use generative‑ai‑family in compartment <your_compartment>”
+  - Optional: Autonomous Database (ADB) for persistence and vectors
 - Local environment:
   - JDK 17+
   - Node.js 18+ (for Oracle JET frontend)